gswetha697/FedARCH/README.md

 # FedARCH
-FedARCH framework for Brain Tumor Classification
+FedARCH (Federated Adaptive Reputation-aware aggregation with CKKS Homomorphic encryption) framework for Brain Tumor Classification

 We have used the Brain tumor Classification dataset from Kaggle, which is publicly available at https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset